geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md

 Going forward, we will use **9.81665 m/s²** as the gravitational acceleration, since this is also the value used by **NoLimits Roller Coaster** and **openFVD++**.

-## Adding Everything Up: Small Demo
+## Adding Everything Up

 Time for a small demo.
 I built a basic setup: a visible line segment with draggable control points so you can adjust the slope in real time.
 On the side, a small panel displays the live simulation state.

-I switched the vectors to 3D instead of 2D, but only because it makes things more convenient in Three.js.
+I switched the vectors to 3D instead of 2D, but only because it makes things more convenient in THREE.js.
 The actual calculations from this article are exactly the same.

 {{< iframe src="writing-a-roller-coaster-simulation/demo-linear-track.html" width="100%" height="300px" >}}

 I’ve polished things a bit and moved the physics and linear interpolation logic into their own files instead of keeping everything as spaghetti code.
 The complete source code is available in my GitHub repo, feel free to explore and play around with it.

+## What comes next?

+[In the next chapter]({{< ref "/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md" >}}) we will introduce friction and air resistance.
+You’ll be able to play with the parameters in a demo and compare both physics evaluations, with and without energy loss.

+# Demo code

 {{< show-file-code "scripts/scenes/DemoLinearTrackScene.tsx" >}}

-[In the next chapter]({{< ref "/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md" >}}) we will introduce friction and air resistance.
-Of course there will be a demo where you can play with the parameters and compare both physics evaluations, with and without energy loss.